 If you have the room, double up on your basins, providing an excellent way to share your bathroom space with your fellow shipmates.

 Taps that’ll turn heads

 Combining the more functional, almost industrial style, with a classic and refined look can be achieved through your choice of taps.
-Lever style handles are, again, reminiscent of the type of equipment you may very well find aboard a yacht or boat.
+Cross head handles are, again, reminiscent of the type of equipment you may very well find aboard a yacht or boat.
 They will also echo the design of your shower.

 Fancy going on a voyage of discovery?
-Why not find out how these taps are made?
+Why not find out how our taps are made?

 Your choice of toilet should be in-keeping with the rest of your suite, so make sure you go for something that matches your basin or bath.
 Ideally, buy from the same bathroom collection for a coordinated look.